gferhpc/supercomputing.tue.nl/docs/documentation/software/easybuild.md

 ---
 tags: [Software]
 ---
-# Software Installation
+# EasyBuild

-**Note: this page serves as a reference to system administrators, but the curious user is welcomed to read it as well.**
+!!! note

-Please consider use the command below to see current available software and releases.
+    This page serves as a reference to system administrators, but the curious user is welcomed to read it as well.

 ## EasyBuild